-Three weeks ago she texted me out of the blue, I didn’t know what to say to her so I just sent a polite response.
+Three weeks ago she sent me a text me out of the blue.
+I didn’t know what to say to her so I just sent a polite response.
 She texted me constantly for about two weeks and all I could do was be polite and text back.
-This weekend she texted me saying she made a mistake contacting me and that she was very sorry for having bothered me and that she’d not be bothering me anymore.
+Last night, she texted me saying she made a mistake contacting me and that she was very sorry for having bothered me and that she’d not be bothering me anymore.

-I know I should have been a little bit enthusiatic in my texts but I just wasn’t sure what she wanted or why she contacted me after all this time.
+I know I should have been a little bit enthusiatic in my texts but I just wasn’t sure what she wanted, or why she contacted me after not responding to my texts.
 I also didn’t want to ask her because I didn’t want her to think I was angry with her (I was for a while but got over it).
-She’s done this before twice and I don’t know what to make of it.
+She’s done this before and I don’t know what to make of it.
 What do you think she expected and where did I go wrong?
 Should I contact her and ask her what’s going on?

-The Love Doctor’s Answer: I can’t say with any certainty what she expected.
-May be she expected you to be excited that she reached out to you or may be she expected you to be angry and not text back.
+Yangki’s Answer: I can’t say with any certainty what she expected.
+May be she expected you to be excited that she reached out to you, or may be she expected you to be angry and not text back.
 I don’t know.
 Frankly, I do not think you should worry too much about what her expectations were/are.
 If someone can’t act like an adult, you’re probably better off without her in your life.

 I don’t think you did anything wrong at all.
 Acting cautiously was the best you could have done under the circumstances.